Chris-Bortel/Reading-Notes/class01.md

     - Concise
     - Clear
     - Selective - only displaying the different sections or content of the site.
-    - Context - Should make sense why the different section are there and how they relate to eachother.
+    - Context - Should make sense why the different section are there and how they relate to each other.
     - Should be easy to interact with.
     - All nav features should work that same throughout the site.
         - Users do not want to have to guess how to get around.